 Santa Cruz, CA 95060

-Your ballot must be postmarked on or before Election Day and received no later than Friday after the election to be considered received on time.
+Your ballot must be postmarked on or before Election Day and received no later than November 20, 2020 to be considered received on time.

 Return it in person before and including Election Day